 Safely Eating Wild Game

-Advisories on lead ammunition and consumption from areas where wild animals have known exposure to contaminates are in place to keep hunters and their families safe from possible exposure to harmful substances.
+Advisories on lead ammunition and consumption from areas where wild animals have known exposure to contaminates in place to keep hunters and their families safe from possible exposure to harmful substances.
 This page provides information to keep in mind before planning your next hunt.

 Consumption Advisory For Deer Liver Harvested In Marinette Area

 For those who eat venison from deer harvested within the five-mile advisory area, the muscle (venison) and heart of white-tailed deer are not likely to result in significant PFAS exposure, according to our findings.
-Therefore, a PFAS-based consumption advisory is not warranted for muscles or hearts of deer from this location.
+Therefore, a PFAS-based consumption advisory is not warranted for the muscles or hearts of deer from this location.

 The Wisconsin Department of Health Services and the DNR recommend people do not eat liver harvested from deer within the advisory area.